-It is very similar to standard joint setting however there are a few things to note.
+Setting the joints on FireCrunch is a simple process.
+It is very similar to standard plasterboard joint setting, however there are a few things to note.

 Any surface imperfections or damage that may have occurred should be repaired to the board surface prior finishing.
 Apply over dry surfaces only and allow each coat to dry completely before applying another coat.
-Maintain minimum air, joint compound and surface temperature of 13c within working area until joints are completely dry.
+Maintain minimum air, joint compound and surface temperature within working area until joints are completely dry.